How Much You Need to Save for College

 5. Prepaid Tuition Plan

 A prepaid tuition plan allows you to prepay for in-state public college tuition, the same for private and out-of-state in some cases.
-It can be a good way to lock in today’s tuition prices if you think they are going to increase by the time your child goes to college, which it always does.
+It can be a good way to lock in today’s tuition prices if you think they will increase by the time your child goes to college, which it always does.

 How to Use a 529 Plan to Reduce College Costs

-You might find it difficult to visualize 529 plan savings for the many years to come.
+It may be challenging to visualize 529 plan savings for many years to come.
 After all, college isn’t for another few or many years, depending on your child’s age.

-Earlier on, we demonstrated a couple of examples where 529 savings garnered much more overall savings than a traditional savings account.
+Earlier, we demonstrated some examples where 529 savings garnered much more overall savings than a traditional savings account.
 We’ll cover a similar example to show the stark difference and superiority of a 529 plan versus traditional savings or personal loans.

 Let’s use our scenario from above, a $100K household income family saving for a child’s in-state public college without assuming any scholarships.